chrisdinn/brando/README.md

 Brando is a lightweight wrapper around the [Redis protocol](http://redis.io/topics/protocol).

 Create a Brando actor with your server host and port.
-Send it a command and get your response as a reply.

       import brando._

+      val brando = system.actorOf(Brando("localhost", 6379))

+You should specify a database and password if you intend to use them.

-      val brando = system.actorOf(Brando("localhost",6379))
+      val brando = system.actorOf(Brando("localhost", 6379, database = Some(5), auth = Some("password")))

+This is important; if your Brando actor restarts you want be sure it reconnects successfully and to the same database.

+Next, send it a command and get your response as a reply.

       brando !
+Request("PING")

+      // Response: Some(Pong)

+The Redis protocol supports 5 standard types of reply: Status, Error, Integer, Bulk and Multi Bulk as well as a special NULL Bulk reply.

+Status replies are returned as case objects, such as `Pong` and `Ok`.

+      brando !
 Request("SET", "some-key", "this-value")

       // Response: Some(Ok)

+Integer replies are returned as `Option[Int]`.

       brando !
+Request("SADD", "some-set", "one", "two")

+      // Response: Some(2)

+Bulk replies as `Option[akka.util.ByteString]`.

+      brando !
 Request("GET", "some-key")

       // Response: Some(ByteString("this-value"))

+Multi Bulk replies as `Option[List[Option[ByteString]]]`.

       brando !
-Request("SADD", "some-set", "one", "two")

-      // Response: Some(2)

-      brando !
 Request("SMEMBERS", "some-set")

       // Response: Some(List(Some(ByteString("one")), Some(ByteString("two"))))

+NULL Bulk replies are returned as `None` and may appear either on their own or nested inside a Multi Bulk reply.

       brando !
 Request("GET", "non-existent-key")

       // Response: None

-Brando supports database selection and authentication.

-      val brando = system.actorOf(Brando("localhost",6379,Some(5),Some("password")))
+If you're not sure what to expect in response to a request, please refer to the Redis command documentation at [http://redis.io/commands](http://redis.io/commands) where the reply type for each is clearly stated.

 ### Response extractors

-Use the provided extractors to map the response to its Scala type.
+Use the provided response extractors to map your Redis reply to a more appropriate Scala type.

       for{ Response.AsString(value) ← brando ?
 Request("GET", "key") } yield value